mdominguezd/RnSurvey_Bogota_DataAnalysis/README.md

 - Coordinate reference systerm (`crs`)

 #### Reset modeling environment
-For optimizing the app performance the p
+For optimizing the app performance the estimated values of RC are saved in the `Regression results` folder.

+# Important notes
+To run all of the codes and deploy the dashboard app all libaries used need to be installed in your modelling envionment.
+For some Geospatial analysis the `GDAL` library is used.
+Follow the instructions in [here](https://opensourceoptions.com/blog/how-to-install-gdal-for-python-with-pip-on-windows/)